How to get the best deal on your rental

 Negotiate the Price

-Read through the full contract and be sure you understand who is responsible for:
+Read the full agreement and be sure you are aware who is liable for:

 - Internet Connectivity

 - Telephone service

 - Hot Tub Heating

 - Parking Space

 Ensure that your quoted fee includes all state taxes and fees.

 Ensure you understand the cancellation policy before reserving.
 Many rental property contracts include an option for trip insurance.
 Trip insurance, which ordinarily costs ranges from 1% - 5% of the standard vacation rental cost, provides vacationers with reimbursement of their vacation costs (and subsequent vacation property costs) for any days missed a result of personal medical-related emergencies or weather, in addition to hurricane evacuation expenses, such as a unforeseen hotel stay or additional gas.